 Hands of Stone begins in the early 80s.
 A young Roberto Durán played by Edgar Ramirez, is the new hot boxer fighting in the legendary venue of Madison Square Garden.
 Durán’s manager seeks the help of World Champion trainer Ray Arcel played by Robert DiNero, in order to make him a World Champion in his own right.
 Arcel was forced to retire due to mob pressure but agrees to train Roberto for free.
 However, he quickly realizes he has a huge challenge ahead of him.
 Durán grew up poor in Panama during the US-Panama conflict over ownership of the country.
 Durán is very arrogant and grew up hating America because of the military conflict in his country.
 He took dangerous risks to provide food for his family and lived in extreme poverty.
 Roberto begins to train in the world of boxing on the streets and builds himself to be a local dominant power before making his debut stateside in the US.

 It is hard to feel for Durán as a person in this film.
 To say he is hard headed is probably being generous.
 While his trust issues are understandable given his upbringing, the length he goes to be a douchebag disconnects the viewer from any sympathy for his character.
 Even after years of training, experience, and progression, he hasn’t learned a thing about how to conduct himself with others.
 He still acts like the same angry child in his mid-30s that he was at the beginning of the film.
 This makes Roberto hard to root for the bad guy or sympathize with a broken hero.
 Especially when the film presents Sugar Ray Leonard played by Usher Raymond, as the antagonist to Durán when naturally it feels like it should be the other way around.
-On a side note, there is no way around this complaint; Edgar Ramirez is too damn old to play anyone in his early 20s.
+On a side note, Edgar Ramirez is too damn old to play anyone in his early 20s.
 The choice not to cast another actor around the same age is a glaring one because when Ramirez is trying to seduce his future wife who looks like she’s still in high school while he looks like he hasn’t seen a high school in 25 years; it’s very difficult not to be taken out of the movie.

 The film goes over the controversial ending of the 1980 super fight rematch with Sugar Ray Leonard.
 For those who don’t know the story.
 After beating Leonard for the WBC Welterweight title, Durán’s manager goes into business for himself and signs him up for a rematch on short notice.
 Given the short notice of the fight, Durán is overweight and undertrained for the rematch.
 During the second fight, Leonard is simply faster and more focused than Durán who can’t handle the fact that he is about to lose the fight and the title.
 This leads to the career-defining “No Mas” call where Durán quits fighting in the middle of the 8th round and loses not only his title but the respect of his home country.
 This is by far the juiciest part of the film and I would encourage people especially those who love the sport to rewatch the real fight itself.